Where We Be

 gold-plated dome and blue Persian tiles, and it

-perches above the city atop the Temple Mount
+perches above the city

-stood, the same temple Jesus visited in his day
+the same temple Jesus visited

 when he threw out the moneychangers.
 It also